GoogleCloudPlatform/cloud-opensource-java/library-best-practices/glossary.md

   there exists a path of edges in the class reference graph from 'Class A' to the reference causing a linkage error.
-  The path helps to diagnose how linkage errors are introduced to the classpath from which the graph is built.
+  The path helps to diagnose how linkage errors are introduced to the class path from which the graph is built.

-- **Entry point classes** are a set of classes in the classpath to analyze the reachability to a linkage errors.
+- **Entry point classes** are a set of classes in the class path to analyze the reachability to a linkage errors.
 A graph traversal on the reachability of a linkage error starts with the nodes that correspond to the entry point classes.